clojure-doc/clojure-doc.github.io/content/md/articles/language/collections_and_sequences.md

 ### contains?

-`contains` returns true if the provided *key* is present in a collection. `contains` is similar to `get` in that vectors treat the key as an index. `contains` will always return false for lists.
+`contains?` returns true if the provided *key* is present in a collection. `contains?` is similar to `get` in that vectors treat the key as an index. `contains?` does not work for lists.

 ```klipse-clojure
 (contains? {:a 1 :b 2 :c 3} :c)